xdmushui/partner-center-sdk/develop/download-customer-agreement-template.md

 ---
-title: Get a download link for the Microsoft Customer Agreement template (preview)
+title: Get a download link for the Microsoft Customer Agreement template
 description: Get a download link for Microsoft Customer Agreement template. ms.date: 09/19/2019 ms.localizationpriority: medium
 ---

-# Get a download link for the Microsoft Customer Agreement template (preview)
+# Get a download link for the Microsoft Customer Agreement template

 Applies to: